aergoio/guide/source/using-raft-consensus/membership.rst

 The bakcup datafiles can be obtained by shutting down an existing node and copying the data directory.

 .. note::

 	Since the blockchain is already created in the data file, there is no need to create the genesis block.

 **Write Configuration file**

-When using backup data files, :code:`usebackup`=true must be set.
+When using backup data files, :code:`usebackup` must be set to true.
 Set the backup data directory to :code:`datadir` field.

 .. code-block:: shell

     datadir="[copied data directory]"

     [p2p]